-#1 Canada’s most research-intensive university.
-1 of 2 Ontario Universities in the World’s Top 80. #1 Winner of the 2018 Global Teaching Excellence Award. #80 in the World University Rankings (Times Higher Education). #14 in the world for global impact.
+#2 in Canada for most research-intensive university.
+1 of 2 Ontario Universities in the world’s top 80. #1 Winner of the 2018 Global Teaching Excellence Award. #80 in the Times Higher Education World University Rankings. #37 in the world for global impact.

 McMaster University is proud to call Hamilton home.

 The University is a key contributor to the local economy and is dedicated to working with our partners to build a more vibrant and successful city.
 Our knowledge and discoveries fuel the regional economy.
 We train highly qualified graduates, attract companies, drive entrepreneurship and provide jobs.

 The David Braley Health Sciences Centre is a unique university partnership with the City, with co-location of public health services alongside academic family medicine.
 The McMaster Family Practice is open to anyone without a primary care provider.
 The Centre now sees over 20,000 Hamilton patients in total.

 students participated in work placements

 Since 2010, McMaster has constructed and/or renovated 608519 square feet of space outside of the main campus.

 McMaster’s 300-acre campus is a hub of activity in the west end of Hamilton that houses four libraries, an athletic complex, a nuclear research reactor, a planetarium, the McMaster Museum of Art and many Canadian and world-leading research laboratories.
 McMaster also has multiple sites in downtown Hamilton along with regional campuses in Burlington, Kitchener-Waterloo and Niagara which help to build a knowledge economy, promote health and wellness, strengthen the local business environment and attract new investment to these communities